singsonn/atmega-two-7-segment-counter/README.md

 All work was done on a Mac.
 Check here for easy steps to install `avr-gcc` and `avrdude` tools on your Mac: http://maxembedded.com/2015/06/setting-up-avr-gcc-toolchain-on-linux-and-mac-os-x/

 I deployed it using a USBASP ISP programmer.
 Check `file one-line-compile-program-OSX.txt` for one line command to compile and program it on your Atmega328p.

+*KiCad file for the schematics of the circuit are in the `atmega-7-segment-0-99-counter` folder*

 ## Authors